ZhidongZhang96/Course_NeuralDataScience_ST26/README.md

+Coding lab for 'Neural Data Science 2026' in GTC, Tuebingen.

 # Repository for Neural Data Science

 To work in this repository install the required dependencies and tools by running `setup.sh`.